nguyenntina/Seattle-Weather/README.md

-# DATA3320 - Project 1: Seattle-Weather
+# DATA3320 - Project 1: Seattle Weather Exploration
 The purpose of this project is to explore whether it rains more in Seattle, WA than in New York City, NY.

 ## Data: